-Golden Age Religious Painting and Italian Influence.
+Golden Age Religious Painting and Italian Influence in the 16th Century.

 The vast majority of paintings produced in Spain’s Golden Age (in general terms the late 15th, 16th and 17th centuries) were religious, and most were sponsored by the wealthiest institution in the country: The Catholic Church with its affiliated monasteries, convents etc.